Programs & Degrees

 - Courses on the 1000 and 2000 level are considered lower division courses.
 Both the psychology major and minor restrict the number of credits that will count toward department requirements on this level.
 Course numbers in the 3000 and 4000 category constitute the upper division group.
 In general 4000 level courses require more background in psychology, and are more advanced, than 3000 level courses.

-- Jennifer Hedrick is the department student advisor and is available to assist students in developing education and career plans, in selecting courses that match their goals, and in obtaining answers to a wide range of questions.
-At minimum all psychology majors and minors need to meet with her for a signature on their graduation worksheet.
+- Faculty members of the Psychology Department are available to assist students in developing education and career plans, in selecting courses that match their goals, and in obtaining answers to a wide range of questions.
+At minimum all psychology majors and minors need to meet with a faculty member to ensure they are on track for graduation.

 - Only psychology courses with a grade of "C-" or better will be counted toward the major or minor.
 Psychology 1010 is a prerequisite for all other psychology courses.
 It can be used for general education or elective credits but is not counted as part of a major or minor.